differentprogramming/cx16-Embedded-solid/README.md

 # cx16-Embedded-solid
 Embedded Solid will be dev env/compiler hosted on a CommanderX16.
-Starts with PC  implementation before self-hosting
+This starts with PC implementation before self-hosting.

+The language is called Solid which despite being somewhat object orients is not based on the SOLID acronym of OO design principles.
+I just picked that name because the language is has an emphasis on the concrete implementation of software.
+There are no abstractions that aren't worth the expense.
+No "everything is an object" like Smalltalk.
+No unlimited precision numbers that no one will ever need.
+No "all collection types have been merged" like Lua.

 Note: this document uses a bunch of programming terms that I'm not defining here.
 If you're new to programming then you probably won't understand it.